top of page

 If only your nine-year-old self could see you now...Ugh!

-And THAT was the paradox we could leverage:
+And THAT is the paradox we can leverage:

 The tension between being the adults we have to be...versus being the kids we really want to be!